-Notes: Heteroskedasticity robust standard error estimates clustered at the country-level are reported in parentheses; denotes statistical significance at the 1% level, at the 5% level, and at the 10% level, all for two-sided hypothesis tests.
+Notes: Heteroskedasticity robust standard error estimates clustered at the country-level are reported in parentheses; \\\ denotes statistical significance at the 1% level, \\ at the 5% level, and \ at the 10% level, all for two-sided hypothesis tests.
+Main controls are all the geographical and climatic controls included in Table 1.
+Number of onsets has been log-transformed.